anjalikaushik20/anjalikaushik20/README.md

-# 👋 Hi there, I'm Anjali!
+# 👋 Hi there, I'm Anjali

 I'm a Master's student in Computer Science at Arizona State University, passionate about **computer vision**, **reinforcement learning**, and **deep learning**.
 Previously, I worked in the energy industry applying machine learning to real-world problems, and now I'm focused on research in intelligent systems.